Employer Statement

 Our commitment to diversity, equity and inclusion focuses on five major areas:

-• Professional equity between women and men
+- Professional equity between women and men

-• Disability
+- Disability

-• Multiculturalism and diversity of origins
+- Multiculturalism and diversity of origins

-• Gender and LGBTQIA+
+- Gender and LGBTQIA+

-• Age and intergenerational relations
+- Age and intergenerational relations

 This commitment to Diversity, Equity and Inclusion (DEI) is maintained across all countries in our Asia Pacific Region.
 At an APAC level, we have established a DEI Governance Framework, including a DEI Committee chaired by our APAC CEO, which identifies strategic priorities and tangible actions to achieve our Diversity goals.
 This framework is replicated in each country and is chaired here by the CEO for Australia and New Zealand.

 The WGEA publishes data at an Industry Benchmark level as well as at an organisation level.
-The analysis of the Gender Pay Gap is based on the information we provided about our workforce composition in September 2023, covering 537 employees across all entities in Australia.
+The analysis of the Gender Pay Gap is based on the information we provided about our workforce composition in December 2024, covering 527 employees across all entities in Australia.

-This imbalance of workforce composition is an industry wide concern, and in our case is the primary driver for the gender pay gap of 25.2%, since a higher concentration of men in the more senior, higher paid roles creates a Gender Pay Gap.
-Within the two higher salary quartiles, we have approximately 70% male representation.
+This imbalance of workforce composition is an industry wide concern, and in our case is the primary driver for the gender pay gap of 20.6%, since a higher concentration of men in the more senior, higher paid roles creates a Gender Pay Gap.
+Within the two higher salary quartiles, we have approximately 67% male representation.
 Our areas of focus will therefore continue to relate to managing this Gender balance in management roles.

-As we go forward, we will seek to leverage on the existing programs in place, and to expand our activities.
+As we go forward, we will continue to leverage on the existing programs in place, and to expand our activities.
 In particular, we have a strong focus on training and development, such as specific leadership development programs, mentoring, and a comprehensive Learning offer which includes a wide range of DEI topics.
 We have embedded comprehensive metrics on gender parity into our annual performance and compensation review process and addressing any gaps where they exist.